tiprankstipranks

 We operate in a highly competitive industry and market area.

 We face substantial competition in all areas of our operations from a variety of different competitors, both within and beyond our principal markets, many of which are larger and may have more financial resources.
 Such competitors primarily include national, regional, and internet banks within the various markets in which we operate.
-We also face competition from many other types of financial institutions, including, without limitation, savings and loans, credit unions, finance companies, brokerage firms, insurance companies, and other financial intermediaries.
+We face competition from many other types of financial institutions, including, without limitation, savings and loans, credit unions, finance companies, brokerage firms, insurance companies, fintech companies, including those related to digital currencies or cryptocurrencies, and other financial intermediaries.
 The financial services industry could become even more competitive as a result of legislative and regulatory changes and continued consolidation.
 In recent years, the OCC has accepted applications from financial technology companies to become special purpose national banks.
 These and similar developments at the state level are likely to result in even greater competition within all areas of our operations.
-In addition, as customer preferences and expectations continue to evolve, technology has lowered barriers to entry and made it possible for nonbanks to offer products and services traditionally provided by banks, such as automatic transfer and automatic payment systems.
-In addition, some of the largest technology firms are engaging in joint ventures with the largest banks to provide and/or expand financial service offerings with a technological sophistication and breadth of marketing that smaller institutions do not have.
+As customer preferences and expectations continue to evolve, technology has lowered barriers to entry and made it possible for nonbanks to offer products and services traditionally provided by banks, such as automatic transfer and automatic payment systems.
+Technology firms are engaging in joint ventures with banks to provide and/or expand financial service offerings with a technological sophistication and breadth of marketing that smaller institutions do not have.
 Many of our competitors have fewer regulatory constraints and may have lower cost structures.
-Additionally, due to their size, many competitors may be able to achieve economies of scale and, as a result, may offer a broader range of products and services as well as better pricing for those products and services than we can.
+Due to their size, many competitors may be able to achieve economies of scale and, as a result, may offer a broader range of products and services as well as better pricing for those products and services than we can.
 Our ability to compete successfully depends on a number of factors, including, among other things: - the ability to develop, maintain, and build upon long-term customer relationships based on top quality service, high ethical standards, and safe, sound assets;- the ability to expand our market position;- the scope, relevance, and pricing of products and services offered to meet customer needs and demands;- the rate at which we introduce new products and services relative to our competitors;- customer satisfaction with our level of service; and - industry and general economic trends.
 Failure to perform in any of these areas could significantly weaken our competitive position, which could adversely affect our growth and profitability, which, in turn, could have a material adverse effect on our financial condition and results of operations.

 Sales & Marketing - Risk 1